joshbtn/excelFormulaUtilitiesJS/README.md

 # Excel Formula Utilities for JavaScript

-**Note:**There's a known issue with the c# and js conversion removing white spaces from strings.
-Fixes will be coming as soon.

 ##Instalation
   1. Save excelFormulaUtilities-[version].js(For dev) or excelFormulaUtilities-[version].js.min (For prod).
   2. Save excelFormulaUtilities.css if you'd like basic styling when outputting formulas to html.